 The Big Island of Hawaii

 This is the youngest island out of all six inhabited ones and also the biggest, almost twice the size of the other three vacation islands combined.
-Therefore, it is recommended to divide your time over the two inhabited coasts, the lush east coast (Hilo area) and the sunny west coast (Kona area).
+Therefore, it is recommended to divide your time over the two inhabited coasts, the lush east coast (Hilo area) and the sunny west coast (Kona area) with its white beaches.
 Check out our article on where to stay on the Big Island to find your perfect spot.